An illustration of legacy software reengineering.

 HIPAA Compliant Medical App Development

 We developed this project for an American virtual healthcare company focused on the sexual health market.
-Initially, several external vendors attempted to build the application.
-Inconsistency in product creation led to the absence of uniform architecture documentation and large technical debt.
 The challenge was to examine, improve, and rewrite the existing legacy code.
 Thus, we had a goal to improve the code quality and optimize the system for further scaling.

 Our developers did their best to understand each module’s function and create the required documentation.
-Research and analytics processes took a lot of time.
-However, we managed to optimize the code and infrastructure.
+We managed to optimize the code and infrastructure.
 Furthermore, our team developed the functions that enabled the required compliance with HIPAA regulations.

-As a result, our team rescued a promising project that risked failing due to the low original code quality.
-The IT budget and the delivery time were reduced by more than 40%, while the customer loyalty was increased by 38%.
+As a result, the IT budget and the delivery time were reduced by more than 40%, while the customer loyalty was increased by 38%.

 Rebuild Your Software